-Crystal documentation comments use a subset of Markdown.
+Crystal can generate documentation from comments using a subset of Markdown.

 - Documentation should be positioned right above definitions of classes, modules, and methods.
 Leave no blanks between them.

 # A unicorn is a **legendary animal** (see the `Legendary` module) that has been # described since antiquity as a beast with a large, spiraling horn projecting # from its forehead. class Unicorn end # Bad: This is not attached to any class. class Legendary end

 The documentation of a method is included into the method summary and the method details.
 The former includes only the first line, the latter includes the entire documentation.
 In short, it is preferred to:

 - State a method's purpose or functionality in the first line.

 - Supplement it with details and usages after that.

 # Returns the number of horns this unicorn has. # # ``` # Unicorn.new.horns # => 1 # ``` def horns @horns end

 Use the third person:

 Returns the number of horns this unicorn hasinstead of